Personal Injury -- Plaintiff Law

 ATV Injuries & Accidents

-All-terrain vehicles, or ATVs, are small, motorized vehicles that are designed for one or two riders.
+All-terrain vehicles (ATVs) are small, motorized vehicles designed for one or two riders.
 They are primarily used for recreational purposes, but some owners, such as farmers and laborers, might use them to access more remote areas of their property or worksite.
 Each year, thousands of Americans seek treatment in emergency rooms for injuries suffered in ATV accidents.

 Despite their name, ATVs do not necessarily drive well on all types of terrains.
 The first versions of the vehicles were manufactured with three wheels, but the federal government determined that they were too unstable and banned their production.
-ATVs are now made with four low-pressure tires, which are designed to travel over mud, rocks and other rough ground.
+ATVs are now made with four low-pressure tires designed to travel over mud, rocks, and other rough ground.
 However, they are much harder to control on paved surfaces.
-As a result, it is not legal to drive an ATV on paved roads or streets in many U.S. states.
+As a result, it is not legal to drive an ATV on paved roads or streets in many states.

 ATV Dangers

-Like motorcycles riders, ATV drivers straddle a seat that sits atop the engine.
-This can create an exhilarating feeling of freedom and fun, but it can also pose serious risks for the driver.
-It is easy for an ATV to overturn when it is driven at high speeds or on the pavement.
-When a car overturns, drivers are protected by seat belts and a reinforced roof, but ATV riders aren’t so lucky.
+Like motorcycle riders, ATV drivers straddle a seat that sits atop the engine.
+This can create an exhilarating feeling of off-road freedom and fun, but it can also pose serious risks for the driver.
+It is easy for an ATV to overturn when driven at high speeds or on the pavement.
+When a car overturns in a car accident, drivers are protected by seat belts and a reinforced roof, but ATV riders aren’t so lucky.
 Riders can be thrown from their vehicle or crushed beneath it.
 This is true even if their vehicle has a roll cage.

 Traumatic Brain Injuries